jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
-I hold an MA in <a href="https://las.arizona.edu/">Latin American Studies</a> from the University of Arizona and taught introductory Spanish courses while earning my degree, an experience that informs <a href="https://jondentonschneider.com/teaching">how I teach economics</a>.
+I hold an MA in <a href="https://las.arizona.edu/">Latin American Studies</a> from the University of Arizona and taught Spanish while earning my degree, an experience that informs <a href="https://jondentonschneider.com/teaching">how I teach economics</a>.
 </p>

 <p>